Bioconductor/uniqueGeneric/README.md

+---
-# Quick way to reproduce a hard-to-reproduce bug in `callNextGeneric`
+title: "A hard-to-reproduce bug in callNextMethod()"
+---

-uniqueMethod and uniqueGeneric are minimalist packages that can be used to reproduce the bug:
+uniqueMethod and uniqueGeneric are minimalist packages that can be used to reproduce the bug.

+# Quick and easy way to reproduce the bug

     devtools::install_github("Bioconductor/uniqueMethod")
     devtools::install_github("Bioconductor/uniqueGeneric")